Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Introduction

 We are motivated to mitigate \varianceinflaming to address the performance degradation issue for deep GCNs.
 To this end, we propose a plug-in variance-controlling technique termed as Node Normalization~(\nodenorm) that can effectively alleviate \varianceinflaming. \nodenorm scales hidden features of each single node based on its standard deviation.
 To make the normalization effect controllable and collaborate well with GCNs in different scenarios, \nodenorm takes the $p$-th root of the standard deviation as the normalization factor.
 With a smaller $p$, \nodenorm controls node-wise feature variance more strictly.
 In the following part of our work, we use \nodenormp to denote \nodenorm with a specific $p$.
 We empirically find \nodenorm is effective for improving the performance of deep GCNs by well handling the \varianceinflaming problem.
 To further reveal the importance of variance controlling, we also investigate whether and why the existing Layer Normalization~(LayerNorm)~\cite{ba2016layer}, which also performs a node-wise variance-scaling operation, helps reduce performance degradation.
-We find through experiments that LayerNorm also improves deep model performance by mitigating \varianceinflaming.
+We find through experiments that LayerNorm also mitigates \varianceinflaming thus improving deep model performance.

 Extensive experiments on various types of graph datasets demonstrate that mitigating \varianceinflaming successfully relieves the performance degradation of deep GCNs.
-Specifically, we make following observations: 1)~The \nodenormone, \ie, \nodenorm with $p=1$, a simple and strict variance-controlling technique, effectively resolves the performance degradation issue, enabling deep GCNs (\eg 64-layer) to achieve comparable results with shallow ones (\eg 2-layer) on six benchmark datasets~\cite{sen2008collective}: three citation graphs~\cite{sen2008collective} Cora, Citeseer and Pubmed, a co-authorship graph Coauthor-CS~\cite{shchur2018pitfalls}, a web-page graph Wiki-CS~\cite{mernyei2020wiki}, and a product co-purchasing graph Amazon-photo~\cite{shchur2018pitfalls}.
-2)~The \nodenorm is a simple and flexible method to control \varianceinflaming at different levels; with a smaller $p$, \nodenormp is able to mitigate performance degradation more effectively.
-(3)~We reveal that the true contributing factor of LayerNorm' success to improving deep model performance is its variance scaling step, which is essentially our \nodenormone.
+Specifically, we make following observations: 1)~The \nodenorm enables deep GCNs (\eg 64-layer) to \emph{outperform} shallow ones (\eg 2-layer) in 3 cases~\cite{zhao2019pairnorm, sun2019multi, jia2020residual} where usually deep models are required to learn good node representations.
+2)~With \nodenorm, deep GCNs (\eg 64-layer) can achieve results comparable to shallow ones (\eg 2-layer) on 6 benchmark datasets~\cite{sen2008collective, shchur2018pitfalls, mernyei2020wiki, shchur2018pitfalls}; 3)~The \nodenorm outperforms two existing best-performing methods~\cite{zhao2019pairnorm, Rong2020DropEdge:} for addressing performance degradation in deep GCNs in most cases.
+4)~We reveal that the true contributing factor of LayerNorm's success in improving deep model performance is its variance scaling step.